Villa Floridiana: History

 Museo Duca di Martina.
 The Duke of Martina, second-born son of Riccardo and Maria Argentina Caracciolo, born in Naples in 1929, but moving to Paris where he began collecting decorative arts.
 His heirs donated the collection in 1911 to the city of Naples.

+Since at least 1953, the gardens have been home to a colony of predominantly black stray cats, which are cared for by volunteers.